loki3/flexagonator/docs/flex-notation.md

 Some important notes about flexes:

 * Not all flexes are available on all flexagons, e.g. you can't perform a pinch flex on a pentaflexagon, which only has 5 leaves per side
-* Even on a flexagon that supports a given flex, you can't always perform that flex at the current corner.
+* Even on a flexagon that supports a given flex, you can't always perform that flex at the current hinge.
 The flexagon must have the proper structure.